Redume/Kekkai/docs/index.md

 ## What is Kekkai?
 Kekkai — The first free Open-Source Tool for Saving Historical Currency data

 It is a simple tool for collecting historical currency data from open sources, with the ability to create currency exchange rate charts.
-Cryptocurrencies and fiat currency are supported

 ## Why Kekkai?